CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

  });
 ```

 We've now finished adding the error state.
-To see it in action, in `src/api.js`, in the `baseURL` property for the Axios instance, change the API key to an incorrect value.
+To see it in action, we need to force the API requests in our running app to fail.
+Let's do that by putting in an incorrect API key.
+In `src/api.js`, in the `baseURL` property for the Axios instance, change the API key to an incorrect value.
 This will result in the server returning a 404 Not Found response code.
 Reload the web app and you should see a nice red "Restaurants could not be loaded" error box.

 ![Loading error message](./images/4-2-error-message.png)

 Restore the correct API key value, then reload the page.
 You should see the loading spinner, then our results.

-Run the E2E test one more time to make sure it's still passing — it should be.
+Run the E2E test one more time to make sure it's still passing—it should be.

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can drag our story to "Done" in Trello: "Show Loading and Error States".